pasca-l/notes/README.md

 Directories are listed below:
 - languages
-    - contains basic information about how to write code in that language
+  - contains basic information about how to write code in that language, and about language specific libraries.
+- linux
+  - contains linux operations and command usages.
-- knowledge
+- algorithm